mickaelbaron/vuejs-polldle-tutorial-src/README.md

 Some technicals concepts in this application:

-* front-end in Vue.js and Vue CLI,
+* front-end in Vue.js 2 and Vue CLI,
 * back-end in Java with MicroProfile and KumuluzEE implementation (JAX-RS and CDI),
 * using the given/when/then style for Java unit test,
 * full build with Docker with multi-stage build feature,
 * deployement with Docker.

-> All instructions to understand how to develop a front part with [Vue.js](https://vuejs.org/) can be found here (in french): https://mickael-baron.fr/web/vuejs-miseenoeuvre-part2 and https://mickael-baron.fr/web/vuejs-deploiement-part3
+> All instructions to understand how to develop a front part with [Vue.js](https://vuejs.org/) can be found here (in french): https://mickael-baron.fr/web/vuejs2-miseenoeuvre-part2 and https://mickael-baron.fr/web/vuejs-deploiement-part3

 ## Software requirements

 * Docker (that's all)
+* Docker-Compose

 ## Platform